Livestock keepers' rights - an important concept for food security?

 Livestock Keepers have the right to:

-participate in policy formulation and implementation processes on animal genetic resources for food
+- participate in policy formulation and implementation processes on animal genetic resources for food and agriculture.

 Now, some very recent publications provide evidence about the economic and livelihood importance of pastoralist and small-scale livestock production systems that make use of uncultivable lands and crop by-products.
 Since Livestock Keepers’ Rights seek to support exactly such systems that make use of locally developed livestock breeds and local feed resources, it seems to me that they are also an important approach to ensuring food security.